andorfermichael/sentalyzer/README.md

     python toolbox/shell-classifier.py --help

-Production & deployment
+Production & Deployment
 -----------------------
-Run everything behind nginx >= 1.3.13, automate processes management with supervisord.
+Run everything behind nginx >= 1.3.13, automate processes management with supervisor.

 Since nginx 1.3.13 supports websockets, so you should probably use latest stable version.

-This is only one way of many to deploy the app. in folder ex.conf there are sample config files for nginx and supervisord.
+This is only one way of many to deploy the app. in folder ex.conf there are sample config files for nginx and supervisor.

 Links, Sources etc